Xcel Energy

 • Digging trenches or setting up bore rigs.

-• Stringing natural gas line in the work area.
+• Restoring the work area.

 After installing the natural gas line, we temporarily restore the work area.
 Final restoration occurs as weather allows, like when it is dry and warm enough.
-We restore work areas to preconstruction conditions
+We restore work areas to preconstruction conditions.

 Natural gas service interruptions are not expected.
 If this changes, we’ll communicate directly with you.